About Regeneration

 Individuals

 Learn where and why wild kelp forests disappeared so you can help support their restoration.
-Kelp forests are pound-for-pound among the most productive ecosystems on the planet, absorbing more carbon from the atmosphere than any other habitat.
+Kelp forests are pound-for-pound among the most productive ecosystems on the planet.
 Unfortunately, many kelp forests have disappeared.
 One study found that more than a third of the regions where kelp occurs have seen considerable loss of kelp forests since the 1960s.
-In Northern California, for example, 95 percent of kelp forests have died off in just the past eight years as a result of a marine heat wave and a catastrophic outbreak of purple sea urchins.
+In Northern California, for example, 95 percent of kelp forests have died off in just the past eight years due to a marine heat wave and a catastrophic outbreak of purple sea urchins.
 Kelp forests can also suffer directly from warming oceans, as well as from pollution and runoff.
 Knowing the specific causes of local decline is critical in restoring kelp forests properly.
-Fortunately, individuals can have a big impact on reviving kelp forests.
+Fortunately, individuals can have a significant impact on reviving kelp forests.
 Here are some examples of local efforts where individuals can make a difference:

 • Coastal development and landslides can cover rock reefs in muddy sediments, depriving kelp of substrate for their holdfasts to attach to.
 By supporting rock reef restoration efforts, such as this one in Southern California, you can restore the conditions that kelp forests need to thrive.
 This approach may be doubly effective since new research has shown that complex seafloor substrates can create hotspots of resilient kelp that can resist overpopulating sea urchins.